What types of assistance are used?

 ● When the need for support increases the family may decide to hire a — Homemaker!
 They provide non medical support and can prepare meals.

-Note: They are often called Companions.
+Note: These individuals are often called Companions.

 ● A American Association of Long Term Care Insurance study of new long term care claims found 52% started with Home services.